When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 - Very Heavy

 The Engwe T14 used for this review, was delivered very quickly from within the UK.
-Engwe also have warehousing in the EU and US.
-The bike was received with 3 working days.
+Engwe also has warehousing in the EU and US.
+The bike was received within 3 working days.
 Everything was well-packaged and the bike required minimal assembly.
-Instructions are provided, as is a multi-tool, battery charger and bag.
+Instructions are provided, as are a multi-tool, battery charger and bag.

 First Impressions and Sizing

 I’ve ridden many folding e-bikes, but the Engwe T14 is quite a bit smaller than what I’m used to.
-At just over 6 foot and 105 kg in weight, I fall just above the upper recommended height and weight limit for this bike.
+At just over 6 feet and 105 kg in weight, I fall just above this bike’s recommended height and weight limit.

-How is the Engwe T14 on hills?
+How is the Engwe T14 on the hills?
 Moderate hills were fine, but the steeper ones provided more of a challenge, and the steepest climb (12%>) left me struggling and breathless.
-To be fair, the T14 isn’t designed to go up steep hills – it’s a single speed, and is very heavy, but I thought I’d try it for the purpose of this review.
+To be fair, the T14 isn’t designed to go up steep hills – it’s a single speed, and is very heavy, but I thought I’d try it for this review.

 Gearing and Brakes